 Despite the demonstrated operational and cost benefits of digitizing these meetings, clinical operations professionals had avoided making the transition…until now.

 The pandemic has been a powerful catalyst for digital adoption.
-Today, 84% now believe that the PI meeting should be held virtually.
+Today, only 15% now believe that the PI meeting should be held face-to-face.
 This is a major shift in perception, and is a particularly important opportunity because it will help many sponsors (especially those facing investor and cash flow pressure) to more quickly and cheaply restart.

 We’ve written about this very topic recently, especially in our recent blog “Running a Virtual Investigator Meeting in 4 Steps.”
 Of note, the article explores how novel data that is made available through the use of virtual meeting technology can provide additional operational value.
 This could include data about attendee knowledge, level of confidence, or comfort with specific objectives in the protocol.
 This will help you to make more informed decisions about site selection and overall readiness — another emerging theme from our survey.